oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

 Here we continue with our dissection of `iio_dummy` module.
 In the "[The iio_dummy Anatomy]({{ site.baseurl }}{% post_url 2017-02-26-use-qemu-to-play-with-linux %})", we looked at the `iio_simple_dummy.c` file and with focus on channels configurations and read/write operations.
 In this post, we going to look at the events used by `iio_dummy`.

+First, it is important to know what is an event

 Definition: Trigger
-: An IIO device channel is a representation of a data channel; A single IIO device may have one or more channels [1].
+: It is a mechanisms for a driver capture data based on external event (trigger) as opposed to periodically polling for data [1].

 ## Event Elements